caroleolivier/caroleolivier.github.io/_posts/2024-03-03-culture-self-service-sharing.md

 But when it happens **internally**, e.g. you're blocked by your colleague Bob, this is where things can change.
 Together with Bob:

-> you can build a culture of **self-service** and reduce the dependencies between employees.
+> you can build a culture of **self-service** and reduce dependencies between employees.

 There are many things we can all do to develop a culture of self-service.